jcwang587/math-modeling/docs/02_vsc.md

 8. **Create the Repository:**
    Click {guilabel}`Create repository`.
 You will be taken to the main page of your newly created repository, where you can add files and explore other GitHub features.

-## Set Up Git Source Control in MATLAB
+## Set Up Git Source Control with MATLAB

 The Git [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) shows the command line operations such as Add, Commit, Push, Pull and Fetch.